Dojo

 Yes, it is a free frontend framework.

-It is also open source and its code can be found on GitHub.
+Moreover, it is an open-source solution and its code can be found on GitHub.

 Which country uses Dojo the most?